-As widely recognised, public transportation systems play a key role in mitigating negative externalities (e.g., Basso et al., 2021; Adler and van Ommeren, 2016; Anderson, 2014; Bauernschuster et al., 2017).
+This research question is very relevant in the EU context due to the proposed revision of the Ambient Air Quality Directives, which will enforce the creation of air quality plans for municipalities to ensure that they comply with the pollution level standards.
+For further details, see the publications online at the following: https://environment.ec.europa.eu/publications/revision-eu-ambient-air-quality-legislation\en schuster et al., 2017).
 Hence, several policy mechanisms or incidence pathways exist to reduce private vehicle use.
 For instance, governments can influence the relative attractiveness of private and public transportation by affecting the components of the generalised transportation cost function.
-On the one hand, they can reduce the monetary cost of public transport or increase the cost of private transport through - for instance - road pricing schemes (Parry and Bento, 2001; Parry and Small, 2005).
-On the other hand, they can provide public transportation improvements in terms of time savings through higher frequencies, new routes, or increased speeds.
+On the one hand, they can reduce the monetary cost of public transport or increase the cost of private transport through-for instance-road pricing schemes (Parry and Bento, 2001; Parry and Small, 2005).
+On the other hand, they can provide public transportation improvements in terms of time savings through higher frequencies, new routes, or increased tion improvements in terms of time savings through higher frequencies, new routes, or increas speeds.

-By focusing on measures aimed at subsidising public transportation, there is enough consensus in the economic literature to support the role of subsidies due to both the economies of scale of transit and the negative externalities generated by private modes (Basso et al., 2011; Hörcher and Tirachini, 2021; Parry and Small, 2009).
-Indeed, some scholars and policy-makers advocate extending budgetary or third-party funding down to free-of-charge financing schemes to promote not only a modal shift but also fairer, more sustainable outcomes.5
+By focusing on measures aimed at subsidising public transportation, there is enough consensus in the economic literature to support the role of subsidies due to both the economies of scale of transit and the negative externalities generated by private modes (Basso et al.) 2011; Hörcher and Tirachini, 2021; Parry and Small, 2009).
+Indeed, some scholars and policy-makers advocate extending budgetary or third-party funding down to free-of-charge financing schemes to promote not only a modal shift but also fairer, more sustainable outcomes.

-In a similar direction, some authors have estimated the social welfare gains produced by free-of-charge measures.
-Among others, Davis (2021) calculated that free public transportation in Mexico City would imply an increase of 400 million riders per year (equal to approximately 25% growth), which would translate into additional operating costs equal to 183 US\$ million and a revenue loss equal to 350 US\$ million.
+In a similar direction, some authors have estimated the social welfare gains produced by freeof-charge measures.
+Among others, Davis (2021) calculated that free public transportation in

+- Mexico City would imply an increase of 400 million riders per year (equal to approximately 25% growth), which would translate into additional operating costs equal to 183 US\$ million and a revenue loss equal to 350 US\$ million.
 In return, and beyond the enormous growth of consumer surplus due to tariff cancellations, the welfare gains due to the reduction of negative externalities would amount to 303 US\$ million annually.
-Similarly, other assessments question the efficiency of these schemes in achieving sustainable goals from both financial and environmental perspectives.
+Similarly, other assessments question the efficiency of - these schemes in achieving sustainable goals from both financial and environmental perspectives.
 On the one hand, if other anti-congestion policies are applied, there is evidence showing that the marginal contribution of increased transit subsidies diminishes rapidly due to substitution effects between policies (Basso and Silva, 2014).
 On the other hand, some empirical papers and reviews of case studies have questioned the effectiveness of this policy in its ability to attract sizable proportions of private vehicle users (Bull et al., 2021; Cats et al., 2017; UITP, 2020).